vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/a-la-carte.md

 ## Manually importing

 Components can be manually imported when not using the Vuetify loader.
 You will also want to do this when using dynamic components and the **vuetify-loader** as it only parses explicit usage.
-This commonly occurs when using the built in Vue `<component is=\"my-component\" />`.
-More information about dynamic components is in the official Vue [documentation](https://vuejs.org/v2/guide/components.html#Dynamic-Components).
+This commonly occurs when using the built in Vue `<component>`.
+More information about dynamic components can be found in the official Vue [documentation](https://vuejs.org/v2/guide/components.html#Dynamic-Components).

 ```js
 // src/plugins/vuetify.js